kuteteen/F7Colors/README.md

 # F7Colors
 An open source tool for Framework7 users to change their application color at anytime, and save the color in memory.
-## update
-A complete rebuild of color.js removing about 240 lines of code and an update to color.html to work with color.js. if you want to update, put both the html and js file in and swap with the old one's.
 ## Installaton Guide
 first add color.js and color.html to the / of the app, next in your index.html/php file, add this line at the buttom before </body>:
 <code><script type="text/javascript" src="F7Colors.js"></script></code>. next, we need to put color.html to your index to open. simply link <code>color.html</code> anywhere in your app. and last we need to add F7Color(); to body element, like this <code>onload="F7Color();"</code>